melhemrahmeh/project-278/README.md

 Install pnpm: open the cmd anywhere and type: `npm install -g pnpm`

-when finished, open terminal in the project folder, and write: `pnpm run dev`
+when finished, open terminal in the project folder, and write: `pnpm install` then `pnpm run dev`

 "http://localhost:5173/maher" is for maher